 Often associated with goddesses, women's rites, force and renewal, with negative aspects of fear, deception and danger, The Moon is almost always female and mysteriously powerful.
 Galadriel is not quite a goddess but she is immortal, wise, mysterious and not a little terrifying.

-19 The Sun Princess of the Incas from the Princess Collection
+19 The Sun Goddess of the Sun from the Bob Mackie Series

 20 Judgment Le Papillon from the Bob Mackie Series